automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 Fees are due upon the date indicated in an invoice. *Customer* shall pay Fees when due by the payment method instructed by *Provider*.
 Late payments that are not disputed in good faith shall bear interest at the rate of 1.5% per month, or the highest rate allowable under applicable law, if less. *Customer* will be responsible for reimbursing *Provider* for the cost of collection, including attorneys’ fees, incurred by *Provider* in the collection of undisputed overdue amounts.

 #### 5.8.5 Taxes
 All Fees exclude taxes. *Customer* shall be responsible for all sales, service, value-added, use, excise, consumption and any other taxes, duties and charges of any kind, if any, imposed by any governmental entity on any amounts payable by *Customer* under any *Order Form*, other than any taxes imposed on, or with respect to, *Provider*’s income, revenues, gross receipts, Personnel, real or personal property or other assets.
 The Parties shall reasonably cooperate to more accurately determine each *Party’s* tax liability in connection with each *Order Form* and to minimize such liability to the extent legally permissible.
+If *Customer* is required to withhold any taxes, then the invoice amount shall be deemed increased so that after such withholding the amount payable to *Provider* shall equal the original amount invoiced.

 #### 5.8.6 Supporting Records
 *Provider* shall maintain complete and accurate records of and supporting documentation for all Fees billable to and payments made by *Customer* hereunder. *Provider* will provide *Customer* with documentation and other information with respect to each invoice as may be reasonably requested by *Customer* to verify accuracy and compliance with *This License* and each Order Form.